Bachelor of Business (Honours) student

-Choosing finance was a no-brainer for her, says Kayla Czar who is currently completing her Bachelor of Business and expects to finish a Bachelor of Business (Honours) by the end of 2019.
+Choosing finance was a no-brainer for her, says Kayla Czar who is currently completing her Bachelor of Business (Honours).

 “Throughout school I was strong at maths, and the world of business always sparked an interest in me.
 I love the idea of looking forward instead of backwards, which is what finance does, whether you’re predicting stocks, forecasting cash flows or budgeting towards a goal.

 “Straight after AUT, I would love to be a financial analyst, analysing the markets and stocks.
 Beyond that, I would love to get to the other side of the world, making it in one of the biggest overseas banks.”